Laikipia Wilderness: Our full report

 Laikipia Wilderness opened in 2012 on the Ol Doinyo Lemboro Ranch about 2 hours drive north of Nanyuki.

-The camp has six spacious tents and is supported by a small team of excellent staff.
-It specialises in game walks as much as game drives.Built, owned and managed by a highly experienced Zimbabwean safari camp couple, Steve and Annabelle Carey, Laikipia Wilderness has been a big hit with repeat visitors to this rewarding and beautiful part of Kenya.
-The camp's central areas consist of a large lounge/dining tent (the “mess") with cane furniture and a small library of reading material, leading out to a raised, deck area where breakfast and lunch are usually eaten, with the guests and owner-managers eating together.
+The camp has now split into three divisions: Main Camp, River Camp, and Palm Camp - all spaciously spread to offer an intimate safari experience supported by a small team of excellent staff.
+It specialises in game walks as much as game drives, with fly-fishing, mountain biking, and river rafting and swimming also available.Main camp's central areas consist of a large lounge/dining tent (the “mess") with cane furniture and a small library of reading material, leading out to a raised deck area where breakfast, lunch, and afternoon tea normally takes place.
+Dining is typically communal unless there are distinct groups, with the guides and camp managers joining guests.

-The six tents are a good size, simply furnished with comfortable beds, bedside tables and lamps, storage shelves, and verandas with cane chairs looking out across the bush.
+The six guest tents in the Main Camp are a good size, simply furnished with comfortable beds, bedside tables and lamps, storage shelves, and verandas with cane chairs and day beds looking out across the bush.
 Four of them are designed for families, with twin beds in a clever additional wing (which can be zipped off so the tents can also be used as a conventional double).
-The large bathrooms are open air, with plumbed-in, super-hot, high pressure showers heated by kuni boilers (wood fire boilers) behind each tent.
+We love the large, open bathrooms that are accessed via a zip-up canvas wall at night (and left open during the day), with plumbed-in, super-hot, high-pressure showers heated by kuni boilers (wood fire boilers) that are located behind each tent.

 Behind the very simple kitchen and back-of-house area, a nearby rocky bluff looks north across the Ewaso Narok river (which flows north to join the Ewaso Nyiro a few miles downstream), and on this beautiful vantage point you'll often have sundowners or dinners around the fire.

 Animal “hosts" at camp include three friendly dogs.
 The dogs sometimes accompany game drives and walks and seem to have a calming effect on wild dog packs.
+They can be rumbustious and very playful, so guests need to have a positive attitude to man's best friend.
 The whole camp has a very relaxed feel, as if you were staying with friends at their makeshift rural homestead.

 In some camps, the comforts and atmosphere of the camp itself vie for attention with the out-of-camp activities on offer.
 That's not the case at Laikipia Wilderness.
-While the tents, lounge, mess and deck are perfectly fine (and the kitchen's output delicious), the most memorable aspects of a stay here are the game drives (in two, fully open Toyota Land Cruisers with padded bench seats), game walks and really great guiding from a true bushman, owner Steve Carey accompanied by Maasai scout and spotter Steven.
+While the tents, lounge, mess and deck are perfectly comfortable (and the kitchen's output delicious), the most memorable aspects of a stay here are the day and night game drives (they have several Land Cruisers in various formats, including three photography vehicles and first priority black leopard vehicles – you can request a fully open one for game drives), morning and afternoon game walks, and really great guiding.

 Our view

-Knowing the highly experienced Zimbabwean owner-managers Steve and Annabelle Carey already, we guessed this camp would be a great experience, and we were right.
-Our last stay in 2019 confirmed its appeal as coming down very much to Steve's uncanny and very hands-on bush instincts.
-Furthermore, the wild dogs have made a great comeback, denning in the district in 2019.
+Knowing the highly experienced Zimbabwean owner of this camp already, we guessed it would be a great experience, and we were right.
+Our last stay confirmed its appeal as coming down very much to the camp guides' uncanny and very hands-on bush instincts.
+The wild dogs have made a great comeback and the camp's star black leopards are a magical draw.
 If you want to feel the Laikipia wind in your hair as you bounce along a rutted track searching for wildlife, this is the place for you.

 Geographics